napari/napari/docs/source/events/perfmon.rst

 3. Write JSON trace files viewable with `chrome://tracing`.

-4. Time any function or method you specify in the config file.
+4. Time any function that you specify in the config file.

 Monitoring vs. Profiling
 ------------------------

 Profiling is similar to performance monitoring.
-Profiling usually involves running an external tool to acquire timing data on every function and method in the program.
+Profiling usually involves running an external tool to acquire timing data on every function in the program.
 Sometimes this will cause the program to run so slowly it's hard to use the program interactively.

 Performance monitoring does not require running a separate tool to collect the timing information.
 Although we do use Chrome to view the trace files.
-If you don't time too many functions and and methods, the program can run at close to full speed.
+If you don't time too many functions the napari can run at close to full speed.

 This document discusses napari's Performance Monitoring features.
 Profiling napari might be useful as well, but it is not discussed here.